 Encapsulation provides several benefits:

 Python uses naming conventions to define access levels for attributes and methods.
-Although Python doesn’t have strict access modifiers like private
+Although Python doesn’t have strict access modifiers like private or protected in other languages, it provides the following conventions:

 Public members are accessible from anywhere, inside or outside of the class.
 By default, all attributes and methods in Python are public.